alshedivat/al-folio/_posts/2022-08-29-E-commerce-blogpost-distill.md

 </div>

 4070 unique StockCode but 4223 unique Description => It might have multiple version of Product name, we should aware working with Product name.
 4372 CustomerID = 4372 Customers, compared to 541909 records.
 But we're missing 24.9% (135080 records) of customerID.

+###### As 25% is high number, what should we do in this situation?

 I got 2 options for missing customerID:

 Assume that each row which missing customerID as a new Customer -> assign them as a new CustomerID.
 In real life, we can use some Data Engineer techiques to acquire missing data in DataWarehouse or DataLake.